Russia lightens up with softer image at closing ceremony

 After Bach formally declared the Sochi Games closed, three giant mascots of the Games - a bear, a snow leopard and a hare - appeared and the bear blew out the Olympic flame.

-A thousand children from the Pan-Russian Choir performed in a rousing finale symbolizing the arrival spring, before choreographed fireworks exploded from the roof of the stadium.
+A thousand children from the Pan-Russian Choir performed in a rousing finale symbolising the arrival spring, before choreographed fireworks exploded from the roof of the stadium.

 (Editing by Mitch Phillips)